junxit/us-congress-bills-117/bill.md

 >       - **(iv)** the Secretary of the Interior;
 >       - **(v)** the Secretary of Energy; and
 >       - **(vi)** the head of any other Federal agency, as determined appropriate by the Commission.
->     - **(C)** *Baseline scenario* The term baseline scenario means a widely recognized analysis scenario in which levels of greenhouse gas emissions, as of the date on which the analysis is performed, continue to grow, resulting in an increase in the global average temperature of 1.5 degrees Celsius or more above pre-industrial levels.
+>     - **(C)** *Baseline scenario* The term baseline scenario means a widely-recognized analysis scenario in which levels of greenhouse gas emissions, as of the date on which the analysis is performed, continue to grow, resulting in an increase in the global average temperature of 1.5 degrees Celsius or more above pre-industrial levels.
 >     - **(D)** *Carbon dioxide equivalent* The term carbon dioxide equivalent means the number of metric tons of carbon dioxide emissions with the same global warming potential as one metric ton of another greenhouse gas, as determined under table A–1 of subpart A of part 98 of title 40, Code of Federal Regulations, as in effect on the date of enactment of this subsection.
 >     - **(E)** *Climate change* The term climate change means a change of climate that is—
 >       - **(i)** attributed directly or indirectly to human activity that alters the composition of the global atmosphere; and
 >       - **(ii)** in addition to natural climate variability observed over comparable time periods.
 >     - **(F)** *Commercial development of fossil fuels* The term commercial development of fossil fuels includes—
->       - **(i)** exploration, extraction, processing, exporting, transporting, refining, and any other significant action with respect to oil, natural gas, coal, or any byproduct thereof or any other solid or liquid hydrocarbons that are commercially produced; or
+>       - **(i)** exploration, extraction, processing, exporting, transporting, refining, and any other significant action with respect to oil, natural gas, coal, or any byproduct thereof or any other solid or liquid hydrocarbons that are commercially produced; and
 >       - **(ii)** acquiring a license for any activity described in clause (i).
 >     - **(G)** *Covered issuer* The term covered issuer means an issuer that is required to file an annual report under subsection (a) or section 15(d).
 >     - **(H)** *Direct and indirect greenhouse gas emissions* The term direct and indirect greenhouse gas emissions includes, with respect to a covered issuer—